ChainGenie/Value-Chain-Demo/ReadMe.md

 <b>Workflow:</b>
 - LIST: Seller initiates sale – CreateTradeContract
-   	- Escrow from seller added for value of contract
+   	- Value and details of item on sale is recorded on blockchain
    	- End transaction state = created
 -	BID / BUY: Buyer confirms interest in buying – ConfirmPurchase
   	- Escrow from buyer added to value of contract